 In his first season on head coach Jon Choboy's staff in 2012-13, Cloer helped guide the Pack to a 14-11 overall record, a trip to the second round of the NCAA tournament and a No. 35 listing in the Intercollegiate Tennis Association's (ITA) final national rankings.
 State finished the season fourth overall in Atlantic Coast Conference (ACC) play, which marked the squad's highest overall finish since the 1980 season.
 Cloer assisted in leading the doubles tandem of Dave Thomson and Sean Weber to the 2013 NCAA Doubles Championship, as the duo completed the season with a 19-12 overall record and a No. 25 ranking in the final ITA doubles ledger.

-During his four years as an assistant, Cloer helped lead the Seminoles to back-to-back appearances in the NCAA Championships Sweet Sixteen and was named the 2009-10 South Region Assistant Coach of the Year.
-He helped recruit two Top 10 recruiting classes, two All-Americans, one ACC Player of the Year and six All-ACC selections.
+Prior to his time at NC State, Cloer served as an assistant coach at his alma mater Florida State from 2007-11.
+Throughout his tenure at Florida State, Cloer helped lead the Seminoles to back-to-back appearances in the NCAA Championships Sweet Sixteen and was named the 2009-10 ITA South Region Assistant Coach of the Year.
+He helped recruit two top-10 recruiting classes, two All-Americans, one ACC Player of the Year and six All-ACC selections.

-Since May 2011, Cloer has been the head professional at the Cary Tennis Park, the annual site of the ACC Tennis Championships.
+Cloer served as the head professional at the Cary Tennis Park, the annual site of the ACC Tennis Championships in 2011.
 He ran the day-to-day operations of the 29-court park and served as the top instructor.

 Cloer graduated from Florida State in 2006 with a degree in sports management.
 He is married to the former Lauren Hoffert.
-The couple, who reside in Cary, has a son, Kaes, and daughter, Kamdyn.
+The couple reside in Cary with their son, Kaes, and daughter, Kamdyn.